Did you know that you can instantly increase your deadlift by wearing the right shoes?

 - Tough rubber sole with little to no noticeable compression

-- Basic zig-zag pattern on bottom of sole provides plenty of grip for most people.
+- A basic zig-zag pattern on the bottom of the sole provides plenty of grip for most people.

 - Lack of flexibility due to thick rubber sole, which may impede foot flexibility on any other (i.e. non-deadlift) exercises

 To get all of the benefits of the Reebok Boxing Shoes without its key flaws, check out the Nike HyperKO.
 They’re not perfect and will cost you a full $70+ more than the Reeboks…